mendix/cf-mendix-buildpack/README.md

 #### Mendix Runtime Log Levels

 It is possible to configure Mendix Runtime log levels using environment variables.
 This allows getting a better insight in the behavior of your Mendix app.
-This happens by adding one or more environment variables starting with the name `LOGGING_CONFIG` (the part of the name after that is not relevant and only used to distinguish between multiple entries if necessary).
+This happens by adding one or more environment variables starting with the name `LOGGING_CONFIG`.
+The part of the name after that is not relevant and only used to distinguish between multiple entries if necessary.
 Its value should be valid JSON, in the format:

 ```json
 {